KatTheGit/sylvan-row/README.md

 # To do

 ## Playtestable game

 - [x] Methods for server player for taking damage, healing, and secondary charge, to ease special logic.
 - [ ] Client also dashes accordingly
 - [x] Finish gamemode
   - [x] Round restarts
 - [ ] Character picker before joining
+  - [x] UI "library"
+    - [ ] Character picker
+    - [ ] Client directly connects with a desired character specified in each packet sent, since all packets are identical.
 - [x] Buff system
 - [ ] Finish Characters
   - [x] The bunny